-This experience influenced a few other moments that made me cleanse any negative feelings that I had in relation to my appearance.
-So for those who may feel a little extra uncomfortable in their bodies this holiday season, I have some therapeutic tips for you in hopes to find your way back to confidence.
+This experience has influenced me to cleanse any negative feelings that I had in relation to my appearance.
+So for those who may feel a little extra uncomfortable in their bodies this holiday season, I have some therapeutic tips to help you find your way back to confidence.

 CLEAN OUT your CLOSET